RNIB-MediaAndCulture/Gaming_Devkit/Use_cases.md

 # Gaming Use cases
 This document aims to encompass the types of games that exist in order to identify accessibility barriers and offer suggested solutions.
 It is broadly inspired by object based programming where something can 'inherit' properties from parents.
 In this way it offers 'aspects of experience' which will embody aspects of a game.
-A first person shooter game wil inherit the [First-person shooter](link) aspect but may also inherit the [Exploration] (link) and [Team communcation](link) aspect.
+A first person shooter game wil inherit the [Combat (frst person)](#combat-(first-person)) aspect but may also inherit the [Exploration] (link) and [Team communcation](link) aspect.
 The document then lists relevant mechanics for each aspect of experience.
 These are actions you might expect to perform as part of this aspect or ways in which you might expect to interact with it.
 These describe potential accessibility barriers and ways in which you might overcome those barriers.
 The suggestions of ways to overcome the barriers may point to accessibility design patterns.

 ## Aspects of Experience

+### Menu (textual)
+A menu is a part of almost every game and enables the player to set preferences, set game difficulty, choose which level to play

+### Character Progression
+Players improve their character’s stats, skills, or gear over time.
+Can be tied to experience points, quests, or achievements.

 ### Class-Based Play
 Players take on specific roles with unique abilities (e.g., healer, tank, scout), often in team-based games.
 This can overlap with RPG but is distinct in multiplayer contexts.

+### Combat (1v1)
+A player uses uses a combination of attacks, blocks, jumps, crouches and horizontal movement to attack an opponant (either computer controlled or player controlled).
+#### Relevant Mechanics
+[Perceive attack]  , [attack]  , [block]  , [Movement2D]  , [locate opponant2D]

+### Combat (beat 'em up)
+The player fights through waves of enemies often in a side-scrolling or platform style game.
+#### Relevant Mechanics
+[attack]  , [block]  ,  [locate opponant2D] , [Movement2D]  , [Perceive attack]

-### Character Progression
+### Combat (first-person)
-Players improve their character’s stats, skills, or gear over time.
-Can be tied to experience points, quests, or achievements.
+The player navigates a map attacking enemies which may be NPCs or other players.
+#### Relevant Mechanics

+### Combat (menu driven)

+#### Relevant Mechanics
+Text menu,

+### Combat (multi-character synchronous)

+#### Relevant Mechanics

+### Combat (multi-character turn-based)

-### Co-op Mechanics
+#### Relevant Mechanics
-Players work together to achieve shared goals, often requiring coordination and complementary skills.

 ### construction
 Players place, remove, or modify elements in the game world to create structures or solve spatial challenges.
 Common in sandbox and survival games.

+### Co-op Mechanics
+Players work together to achieve shared goals, often requiring coordination and complementary skills.

+### Environmental Interaction
+Players manipulate the environment directly—moving objects, activating switches, or using physics-based mechanics to solve problems or progress.

+### Exploration
+The player has a large map to explore and movement through this environment is largely unrestricted.
+#### Relevant Mechanics
+[Perceive collision] ,  [Perceive danger]  , [Perceive objects]  , [Perceive path]  , [Perceive direction](#perceive-direction)

+> [!NOTE]
+> Should Environmental Interaction and Exploration be merged?

 ### Management / Tycoon
  Players oversee systems like cities, businesses, or ecosystems, making decisions to optimize performance or growth.
 Often involves resource balancing and strategic planning.
-### Environmental Interaction
-Players manipulate the environment directly—moving objects, activating switches, or using physics-based mechanics to solve problems or progress.
-### Survival
-Players must manage health, hunger, stamina, and other survival metrics while avoiding threats.
-Often includes crafting and exploration.
 ### Narrative Choice / Branching Paths
 Players make decisions that affect the story or game world.
 These choices may lead to different outcomes or endings.

+### Racing
+Players compete to cover a track faster than other players or faster than a set time limit.
+#### Relevant Mechanics

 ###  Rhythm / Timing
 Players interact with the game in sync with music or timed prompts.
 Found in rhythm games or mini-games within larger titles.

-### Racing
-Players compete to cover a track faster than other players or faster than a set time limit.
-#### Relevant Mechanics

-### Fighting (Beat 'em up)
-A player uses uses a combination of attacks, blocks, jumps, crouches and horizontal movement to attack an opponant (either computer controlled or player controlled).
-#### Relevant Mechanics
-[Perceive attack]  , [attack]  , [block]  , [Movement2D]  , [locate opponant2D]
-### Exploration
+### Survival
-The player has a large map to explore and movement through this environment is largely unrestricted.
-#### Relevant Mechanics
-[Perceive collision] ,  [Perceive danger]  , [Perceive objects]  , [Perceive path]  , [Perceive direction](#perceive-direction)
+Players must manage health, hunger, stamina, and other survival metrics while avoiding threats.
+Often includes crafting and exploration.

-### RPG
+### Adventure
-The player controls a character which may either be fully created for them or may be highly customisable often from a given set of races, classes and alignments.
-Focus is on advancing a storyline and developing their chosen character.
+eg. Neverwinter nights, Zelda etc

+todo:
+ - merge with class-based play

 ### Simulation
 The player can participate in a simulated world or activity.
 This could be through computer generated characters that the player controls or a first or third person simulated activity such as driving a train or powerwashing an area.
 #### Relevant Mechanics